What is it like being a developer?

 I don’t know about you, but the world of development seems like some kind of mysterious entity.
 The raging gibberish, disjointed words clattering across the screen.
 The people that actually understand it, some kind of other species, belonging in the future or maybe a really decent sci-fi movie.
 Perhaps developers could have defeated The Thing.

 I decided to stop marveling at my co-workers from afar and actually ask them a thing or two about what they do.
-Working at a software company means prime access to quality developers and all the insights that make them more human than machine.
+Working at software development companies means prime access to quality developers and all the insights that make them more human than machine.

 The one thing I can tell you is that the stereotype of a developer (khakis, IT Crowd, sweats), is only partially true.
 As a Full Stack co-worker put it, they’re not anti-social like people like to think.
 Collaboration is actually part and parcel of the gig.

 The life of a developer means perseverance under pressure.

 Problems arise that you don’t know how to fix, but for which you’re responsible.
 That’s high stress, and demands cool thinking.
 Walking away isn’t always possible on a strict deadline with unforeseen hiccups.
 As Sham Saini, one of my co-workers put it, “You have to figure out how to fix it, otherwise you’ll be there for longer.”

 The kinds of challenges you might expect?
 Bugs you can’t solve.
 New features malfunctioning without cause.
 Merging branches of code only to find that a swath of it has just disappeared.
 These conundrums can quickly become infuriating.

 The only way to approach it is through persistence and good critical thinking.
 If you approach it calmly, you’ve got a better chance of solving the issue.
 The stress will still be there anyway.
 Sham recommends thinking your way through and taking the challenge on, piece by piece.